UManitoba-BMS/UM-BMID/README.md

 **The dataset itself can be found [here](https://bit.ly/UM-bmid).**
 The shortened link is https://bit.ly/UM-bmid (case sensitive).

-The dataset is described in an accepted manuscript:
+The dataset is described in this article, and this article should be cited in any work utilizing the dataset:

 T. Reimer, J. Krenkevich, and S. Pistorius, "An open-access experimental dataset for breast microwave imaging,", in _2020 European Conference on